 The singular goal of the FSHD Canada Foundation is to help find a cure — as soon as possible — for Canadians who suffer with FSHD.
 To accomplish this the Foundation aims to reach out to all Canadians to make them aware of what is going on in FSHD research and to solicit financial support for the critical research required to find a cure.
 The Foundation will then use these funds to support FSHD research — in Canada and around the world.

-Phil is a retired partner of McLennan Ross, barristers and solicitors.
+Phil is a retired partner of McLennan Ross.
 He is very active on multiple boards, including the Canada Council for the Arts and the United Nations Association in Canada.